 For the contextual or country-level variables, we use three different measures.
 On the one hand, we used two out of six indicators of the composite Worldwide Governance Index7 computed by Kaufmann et al. (2011).
 We chose only two of these indicators because they are more closely related to the goal of this study.
 These indicators are Government Effectiveness (GE{it}) which corresponds to the quality of public and civil services, and the degree of its independence from political pressures, the quality of policy formulation and implementation, and the credibility of the government's commitment to such policies; and the Rule of Law (RL{it}) which reflects the confidence that the agents will abide by the rules of society, and in particular the quality of contract enforcement, property rights, the police, and the courts, as well as the likelihood of crime and violence.
-By construction, these individual indicators range between -2.5 and 2.5 with increasing values as the governance indicator improves.
-The third country-level independent variable was obtained from the Economic Freedom Index8 corresponding to the Regulation (R{it}) which is and indicator that goes from 0 to 10 with increasing values as the regulation improves over time in the respective country.
+By construction, these individual indicators range between -2.5 and 2.5 with increasing values as the governance indicator that goes from 0 to 10 with increasing values as the regulation (R{it}) which is and indicator that goes from 0 to 10 with increasing values as the regulation improves over time in the respective country.